Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 The format we are using to define variables called **Jinja2 Templating**.

-If the variable is in the middle of a sentence, the single quote around the curly braces are not required.
+If the variable is in the middle of a sentence, a single quote around the double curly braces are not required.

 Example of defining variables:
 ```yaml